cullenwatson/TradingView-Scanner/README.md

 - they dont auto sign into acc
 - they dont give custom indicator values that are only available in your acc (private scripts)

+Phase 2-
+1. Connect to unusualwhales or cheddarflow
+2. Allow custom tracking / filters

+Phase 3
+1. Connect the tradiengview and unusualwhale microservice
+2. Alert if both are confluent

+Phase 4
+1. ThinkOrSwim microservice
+2. Auto purchase the option
+3. Highly configurable for the trades desired

 usage